 Print books in this subject area can be located at Drinko Library, Morrow Stacks or Marshall University's Health Science Library or Graduate College Library which are located off-campus at Cabell Huntington Hospital or South Charleston campus respectively.
-You can use the MU Libraries Online Catalog to find both print and electronic books by subject headings or keywords that Marshall University Libraries owns in print or has access to online.
-The following Library of Congress Subject Headings can be used with the Basic Search by Subject Heading to locate books:
+You can use the MU Library Catalog to find both print and electronic books by subject headings or keywords that Marshall University Libraries owns in print or has access to online.
+The following Library of Congress Subject Headings can be used with both Basic Search and Advanced Search by Subject Heading to locate books:

 For additional, useful subject headings for your topic, consult the following listings, available in the Reference Collection or online:

 You may also want to browse the collection in the following call number areas:

 For books at other libraries, search other Library catalogs over the Web.

 Books Marshall does not own may be ordered via our consortium E-Z Borrow or, if not available there, from other libraries using our Information Delivery Service (IDS).